Polymer in water

 Both dollar sign and underscore can be used to call a previously defined variable.
 With the dollar sign, the initial value of the variable is returned, while with the underscore, the instantaneous value of the variable is returned.
 To probe the temporal evolution of a variable with time, the underscore must be used.

-Finally, let us set the timestep to 1.0 fs, and run the simulation for 20 ps by adding the following lines to input.lammps:
+Finally, let us set the timestep to 1.0 fs, and run the simulation for 20 ps by adding the following lines into input.lammps:

 timestep 1.0